-726X Seminar in Television and Radio Management 45 hours; 3 credits Principles of management.
-Problems and prevailing practices in television and radio.
+TVRA 7726X Seminar in Media Management

+45 hours; 3 credits

+Principles of management.
+Problems of prevailing practices in television, radio, and other media .
 Fall term.

-Prerequisite or corequisite: Television and Radio 701X and 725X; or 725X and permission of the deputy chairperson.
-727X Television and Radio Marketing and Promotion 45 hours: 3 credits Principles of marketing and promotion.
+Prerequisite or corequisite: Television and Radio 7701X [701X] and 7725X [725X]; or 7725X [725X] and permission of the deputy chairperson.

+TVRA 7727X Media Marketing and Promotion

+45 hours; 3 credits

+Principles of marketing and promotion.
 Developing marketing and promotion strategies.
 Implementing campaigns.
 Evaluating their effectiveness in attracting audiences and building audience share in increasingly competitive electronic mass communication industries.
-This course is the same as Business 703X.
-Prerequisite or corequisite: Television and Radio 701X; or permission of the deputy chairperson.
-Television production 730X Television and Radio Production: Applied Aesthetics 3 hours; 3 credits Analysis of the various audiovisual aesthetic "fields"-light, color, two-dimensional and three-dimensional space, time, motion/pace/rhythm, sound, narrative storytelling devices, and character types as cultural archetypes.
+This course is the same as Business 7203X [703X].

+Prerequisite or corequisite: Television and Radio 7701X [701X]; or

+permission of the deputy chairperson.

+Television production TVRA 7730X Television and Radio Production: Applied Aesthetics 3 hours; 3 credits Analysis of the various audiovisual aesthetic "fields"-- light, color, two-dimensional and three-dimensional space, time, motion/pace/rhythm, sound; narrative storytelling devices; and character types as cultural archetypes.
 Historical development of humorous and dramatic expression in television and radio.
-Prerequisite or corequisite: Television and Radio 701X.
-732X Problems in Multiple Camera Television Production 30 hours lecture, 30 hours laboratory; 3 credits Integrating various elements into a program.
+Prerequisite or corequisite: Television and Radio 7701X [701X].
+TVRA 7732X Problems in Multiple Camera Television Production 30 hours lecture, 30 hours laboratory; 3 credits Integrating various elements into a program.
 Utilization of technical facilities.
 Relationship between purpose, script, production elements, producer, director, talent as a team.
 Problems of producing and directing various program formats including panel discussion, news, drama, art and cultural, and other studio-based program genres.
 Prerequisite: matriculation in the M.F.A. program.